cloudfoundry-incubator/core-values-faq/README.md

 * Why do we pair?
 Why is it valuable to the team?
 Why is it valuable to me?
 * Why do we rotate so frequently?
 * How do I leave feedback for my pair?
 * What kind of feedback can and should I leave for my pair?
-What does "ASK" mean?
+What does "TASK" mean?
 * Should newer team members only pair with experienced team members?
 Why?
 * When should I drive?
 When should I navigate?
 * What should I do if my pair is driving too much?
 Not enough?